webplatform/docs/tutorials/mobile_viewport/index.md

 {{Flags
 }}
 {{Byline}}
-{{Summary_Section|It's not as simple as it looks.}}
-{{Tutorial
+{{Summary_Section|You'll learn how the mobile viewport works, and how it affects the screen layout when tipping the handset.}}
-|Content=Applying a ''viewport'' is the first and most important step
-to make web pages presentable on mobile browsers.
+{{Tutorial |Content=Applying a ''viewport'' is the first and most important step to make web pages presentable on mobile browsers.

 Touch-based smartphone browsers are capable of presenting web pages designed for desktop browsers, but the experience needs improvement.
 When loading full-sized pages, mobile browsers display the entire page at reduced magnification.
 Users must double-tap or pinch the screen to magnify individual columns of content.
-Even then, text sized for full-sized browsers is often difficult to read.
+Even then, text targeted for full-sized browsers is often difficult to read.
 The following shows how a typical web page layout displays: